 Designed to resemble the sort of water fountains often found in parks, visitors can throw wishing coins into the monument.
 These coins are later collected and donated to people with disabilities.

 Right next to the parliament buildings, between Parliament Hill and the Rideau Canal is the Bytown Museum.
 The little museum, housed within the oldest stone house in the city, is bursting with exhibits on the development of the local area throughout its history.

-As you would expect from the central district of Canada’s capital, there are plenty more museums to be enjoyed in this area.
-The National War Museum and the Bank of Canada Museum are two of the most popular museums in the city.
+As you would expect from the central district of Canada’s capital, there are plenty more museums to be enjoyed in this area, such as:

 Right next door to that is the Supreme Court of Canada.
 Another beautiful, historic building, the Supreme Court also offers guided tours of its interior and even boasts an art gallery.
 That’s far from the only art gallery in Downtown Ottawa though.

 The City Hall Art Gallery houses two exhibition spaces, each with around five new installations every year.
 Artists from around the world can submit proposals for exhibitions every two years.
 This means even returning visitors will always have something new to enjoy.